abyssDS/sfmlWiki/TutorialGQE-Engine.md

 5. Allow the current game State to draw its objects to the screen
 6. Repeat all of the above steps until the Exit Game Loop flag is set (see *IsRunning* || *!mState.empty()* above)

-So this begs the question, what is a game State and what does it do?
+So this raises the question, what is a game State and what does it do?

 ## <a name="gamestate" />Game State [ [Top] ](#Top)
 Many modern games, especially the casual gamer variety found on many websites, are very predictable in their basic game flow.
 See if you agree with the following game flow found in many games today: